Cancún: Old Airport Control Tower Memorial

-Despite being a young city, Cancún has a memorial monument of its foundation on a replica of the old Airport Control Tower that resembles to its own date of foundation.
+Despite being a young city, Cancún has a memorial monument of its foundation on a replica of the old Airport Control Tower that resembles its own date of foundation.
 The original control tower was a provisional wooden structure, the work of Mexican architects Agustín and Enrique Landa Verdugo.

-The old airport was located on the same part of the city that today corresponds to the Kabah Avenue.
-The tower is 15 meters tall, has a 45 step staircase and has a base dimension of 5 × 5 meters.
+The old airport was located in the same part of the city that today corresponds to Kabah Avenue.
+The tower is 15 meters tall, has a 45-step staircase, and has a base dimension of 5 × 5 meters.
 The memorial was first built in 2002 with a donation by Aerocaribe, a local airline, but the structure was damaged after Hurricane Wilma in 2005.
 After pleas by the local people to rebuild the tower memorial, a new version was erected in 2010, which was later abandoned without proper maintenance until Woox Pinturas, a local wood maintenance company, made a donation to restore the structure to its original appearance.

 El Ceviche Fountain

 The real name of this monument is "Caribbean Fantasy", located in the heart of downtown Cancún, between the Coba and Tulum avenues intersection.
 It is the nerve center of the daily urban traffic of the city.
 It has witnessed multiple social and political events, undergoing constant repairs and remodeling for years.

 Six years after Quintana Roo was recognized as the youngest state in the Mexican Republic and barely a decade after the city of Cancún was born, on October 22 and 23, 1981, the North-South Summit was held at the now defunct Sheraton Hotel.
 Two abstract pillars made of metal crossbeams gave the structure a stepped pyramidal appearance, with small masts displaying the flags of the countries attending the 1981 North-South Summit.
-The author, Lorraine Pinto, added details representing Quetzalcoatl on the sides, resembling the pyramid of Chichen-Itza, located in Yucatan.
+The author, Lorraine Pinto, added details representing Quetzalcoatl on the sides, resembling the pyramid of Chichen-Itza, located in Yucatán.

-In 1994, the municipal authorities of Cancún decided to demolish the commemorative structure because the city had been the scene of one of the most devastating climatic-environmental phenomena in the history of the Yucatan Peninsula, Hurricane Gilberto.
+In 1994, the municipal authorities of Cancún decided to demolish the commemorative structure because the city had been the scene of one of the most devastating climatic-environmental phenomena in the history of the Yucatán Peninsula, Hurricane Gilberto.
 The sculpture was irreversibly affected, leaving only the solid concrete base and the metal skeleton.

 Due to its crosswise and bare appearance, the locals began to call it "Insectronic", a device manufactured by the Steren company to kill flies and mosquitoes.
 The municipal authorities decided to keep its base and the dynamics of the water fountain.

 Once again, Lorraine Pinto was on call to create what locals began to call the Ceviche Fountain or the Ceviche Roundabout.